tlatsas/dotfiles_linux/README.md

 * xcursor-comix
 * LS_COLORS for file colors in terminal

-There are also configs for applications that I don't use anymore like:
+There are also some old configs for applications that I don't use anymore like:

 * awesomewm
 * vimperator